apioo/fusio/doc/installation.rst

 Apps
 ----

-There are three javascript apps which need to connect to the Fusio backend API.
-The backend app, the developer app and the documentation app.
+There are three javascript apps which can connect to the Fusio backend API.
+The backend, developer and documentation app.
 By default they try to guess the url of the API endpoint.
 If an app is not working properly the problem is probably that the javascript app can not correctly determine the API endpoint url.
 In this case you have to adjust the url in the following files:

 * ``/public/fusio/index.htm``
 * ``/public/developer/index.html``